tbrugere/yabd/README.md

 # yabd
 Yet another brightness daemon

-This is a simple (~200 lines of python) daemon that sets the brightness of the screen depending on ambient brightness.
+This is a simple (~300 lines of python) daemon that sets the brightness of the screen depending on ambient brightness.
 It was developed for my [framework](https://frame.work/) laptop on wayland / sway, but it should work with any system that
-1. uses systemd/dbus (with systemd-logind)
+1. uses systemd/dbus (with `systemd-logind`)
 2. has an ambient light sensor compatible with `iio-sensor-proxy`

 Features: